guihao-liang/my-blog-notes/system/docker/2020-05-04-docker-in-docker.md

 3. volume sharing context not based on the container but the host.

-As for CI/CD purposes, `dind` is the better choice.
+As for CI/CD purposes, `dind` doesn't have above drawbacks and it's a better choice.

 [dind-reference]: https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#making-docker-in-docker-builds-faster-with-docker-layer-caching
 [dind-access-name]: https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#accessing-the-services